 Fall 2022 applications must be submitted and completed by September 1st in order to enroll in classes 

-Manhattanville College School of Education Graduate Admissions Office 2900 Purchase Street Purchase, NY 10577
+A paper copy to Manhattanville College, School of Education Graduate Admissions Office, 2900 Purchase Street, Purchase, NY, 10577.

-New York State law requires an undergraduate grade point average (GPA) of 3.0 or higher for programs leading to New York State certification or license, with a limited number of exceptions possible.
-Applicants with an undergraduate GPA below 3.0 will be waitlisted.
+Undergraduate Grade Point Average New York State law requires an undergraduate grade point average (GPA) of 3.0 or higher for programs leading to New York State certification or license, with a limited number of exceptions possible.
+Applicants with an undergraduate GPA below 3.0 will be placed onto a wait list.
 The admissions committee will review the waitlist periodically and offer conditional acceptances to otherwise qualified applicants.
 These students are particularly encouraged to apply early.

 Two letters of recommendation